gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 * **batch_size:** number of training samples/images that get propagated through the network in a single pass.
 When I used batch size of 64, 50, 40 and 32 I was getting "**ResourceExhaustedError : OOM when allocating tensor with shape..**" error.
 I was able to resolve it after reducing the batch size down to **20**.
 Below screen shot showing the utilization details of the GPU using this batch size:
 <p align="center"> <img src="./docs/misc/nvidia-smi.png"> </p>

 * **workers:** maximum number of processes to spin up.
-I used 8 workers to fully utilize the power of my Intel i7 processor cores.
+I used **8 workers** to fully utilize the power of my Intel i7 processor cores.
 Below are the actual utilization graphs when no work is done and when training:

 <p align="center"> <img src="./docs/misc/cpu_0_workers.png"> </p>
 <p align="center"> <img src="./docs/misc/cpu_8_workers.png"> </p>

-My plan to figureout the rest of parameters was mostly based on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good number of brute force runs as needed.
-Below are the captures of each attempt along with the related training curve:

-* **learning_rate:**

-* **num_epochs:** number of times the entire training dataset gets propagated through the network.

 * **steps_per_epoch:** number of batches of training images that go through the network in 1 epoch.
 One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.

+When Using data set 1: steps_per_epoch=4131/20=206.55 **aprox.
+207**

 * **validation_steps:** number of batches of validation images that go through the network in 1 epoch.
 This is similar to steps_per_epoch, except validation_steps is for the validation dataset.

+When Using data set 1: validation_steps=1184/20=59.2 **aprox.
+60**

+My plan to figureout the remaining two parameters"

+* **learning_rate:** parameter that controls the size of weight and bias changes in learning of the training algorithm.
+* **num_epochs:** number of times the entire training dataset gets propagated through the network.

+was mostly based on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good number of brute force runs as needed.
+Below are the captures of each attempt along with the related training curve: